Tello vs. Boost Mobile: How much data do you really need?

 Tello vs. Boost Mobile: Identical coverage in the U.S.

 Both Tello and Boost Mobile use T-Mobile for their current coverage.
 They also both used to use Sprint.
 With a new plan on the T-Mobile network, both carriers will have identical coverage, including LTE and 5G if you have a compatible phone.
-A 5G phone will help you get the most of either carrier with T-Mobile's 5G coverage, reaching 305 million people with upgraded 5G speeds available to more than 165 million.
+A 5G phone will help you get the most out of either carrier with T-Mobile's 5G coverage, reaching 320 million people with upgraded 5G speeds available to more than 235 million.

 Since both carriers are prepaid, you can easily switch if you find coverage to be suboptimal down the line.
-This is more likely with Boost Mobile since it's owned by Dish Wireless.
-Dish has reached a new deal with AT&T for future coverage and is hard at work building its own 5G network with testing beginning in mid-2021.
-It's still years away from affecting customers but worth considering if you're looking for a long-term solution.
+It's worth noting that Boost is owned by DISH, which is in the middle of building out its own 5G network with backup coverage from T-Mobile.
+For the time being, you shouldn't expect a significant coverage difference, though as DISH's network grows, capacity could end up favoring Boost.

 Tello vs. Boost Mobile: Tello's plans